Le Sommeil: Description

-The painting shows two naked women lying asleep on a bed entwined in an erotic embrace, resting after sexual intercourse.
+The painting shows two naked women lying asleep on a bed entwined in an erotic embrace.

 The setting is a bedroom with various textiles and ornamental furnishing.
 In the background there is a dark blue velvet curtain and in the right corner a table with a decorative flower vase.
 In the foreground is a small wooden table holding three items – a colored flacon (a small vessel), a transparent crystal vase, and a cup.
 Except for these few furnishings, there is nothing in the painting to overshadow the main image – the women.

 One of the sleeping women is redhead, the other is brunette.
 For color contrast, Courbet worked curves between the women.
 A broken pearl necklace and a hairpin scattered in the bed reference the nature of their previous activity.